DragonRuby/dragonruby-game-toolkit-contrib/docs/api/runtime.md

   ...
 end

-$gtk.disable_reset_via_ctrl_r
+GTK.disable_reset_via_ctrl_r
 ```

-NOTE: `$gtk.disable_console` will also disable the `CTRL+R` reset behavior.
+NOTE: `GTK.disable_console` will also disable the `CTRL+R` reset behavior.

 ### `disable_controller_config`

 DragonRuby has a built-in controller configuration/mapping wizard.
-You can disable this wizard by adding `$gtk.disable_controller_config` at the top of main.rb.
+You can disable this wizard by adding `GTK.disable_controller_config` at the top of main.rb.

 ### `enable_controller_config`

 DragonRuby has a built-in controller configuration/mapping wizard.
-You can re-enable this wizard by adding `$gtk.enable_controller_config` at the top of main.rb (this is enabled by default).
+You can re-enable this wizard by adding `GTK.enable_controller_config` at the top of main.rb (this is enabled by default).

 ### `start_recording`